chrplr/AIP2017/Software-Installation/install.md

  * close the ipython shell by typing `quit()` or the keyboard shortcut `ctrl + D`
  * you are now back to the command line in the Terminal application.

+10. Install expyriment and pygame
+1. install expyriment from the terminal, which installs pygame
+     * launch a terminal if it's not done already
+     * execute the following command (type the text, then press on the `Enter` key):

+       ```
+       pip install expyriment
+       ```

+    * when you are asked `Procced ([y]/n)`, press on the `Enter` key (because yes is the default
+    * wait

+  2. restart your session
+     * close the terminal by executing

+     ```
+     exit
+     ```

+     * quit the Terminal application, using the top menu `Terminal` > `Close Terminal` or the `CMD + Q` keyboard shortcut.
+You should not see the terminal anymore when navigating between applications using the `Alt + Tab` keyboard shortcut.

+     * close your session using the `apple menu` (clic on the apple icon on the top left of your screen), then `Log Out your_user_name`, or using the `Shift Cmd Q` keyboard shortcut

-3. **Warning** Now the Mac python install procedure starts to be tricky, if you don't feel confident with typing commands in a terminal, of if you'd like to sleep, stop rigth now, we will carry on Monday afternoon.
+3. **Warning!** If you get some errors during the expyriment installation, the Mac python install procedure starts to be tricky, if you don't feel confident with typing commands in a terminal, stop rigth now, we will carry on Monday afternoon.
 Otherwise, stay up for some more fun with the terminal!

   4. Install "Homebrew
     * in a terminal, copy paste or type this command:

        ```
        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
        ```

    * if you ever have an error about certificates using `curl`, execute the two following commands and restart the "Homebrew" install of the previous step

        ```
        export CURL_CA_BUNDLE=/usr/local/curl/
        curl http://curl.haxx.se/ca/cacert.pem -o cacert.pem
        ```

    * wait...
    * once the installation is over type in the terminal

        ```
        brew doctor
        ```

    * wait...
    * when the doctor gave you its check-up diagnosis, it should tell you that your system is ready for brewing stuff or something similar
-       **IF THERE IS SOME CRITICAL ERROR AND NOT JUST WARNINGS, STOP THE INSTALLATION PROCESS NOW AND ASK US WHAT TO DO**
+       **IF THERE IS ANY CRITICAL ERROR AND NOT JUST WARNINGS, STOP THE INSTALLATION PROCESS NOW AND ASK US WHAT TO DO**

    * **If and only if** the doctor gave its green light, you can Now close (by typing `exit` and then closing the windows with the `cmd+W` key stroke combination) all your instances of the terminal application, quit the application `cmd+Q` and relaunch it.

   5. Install pygame dependencies
    * with the following command:

        ```
        brew install sdl sdl_image sdl_mixer sdl_ttf portmidi
        ```

    * wait

-9. Install "conda"
- * In a terminal, execute

-     ```
-     conda install conda
-     ```

- * when you are asked `Procced ([y]/n)`, press on the `Enter` key (because yes is the default
- * wait

-10. Finally install pygame
- * by typing in the terminal

-     ```
-     conda install -c cogsci pygame=1.9.2a0
-     ```

- * when you are asked `Procced ([y]/n)`, press on the `Enter` key (because yes is the default
- * wait
+9. Finally resume the expyriment intallation

-11. Check the pygame installation
+10. Check the pygame installation
+ * log in your session
- * in a terminal, type
+ * open a terminal and type

      ```
      ipython